Ohio Scientific: Superboard II, Challenger 1P (1978)

-Released in fall 1978, the Superboard II featured a MOS 6502, 8 KB BASIC in ROM, a BIOS and machine code monitor in separate ROM, 8 KB of static RAM, a cassette interface, and, most notably, a built-in keyboard soldered to the board.
+Released in fall 1978, the Superboard II featured a MOS 6502, 8 KB BASIC in ROM, a BIOS and machine code monitor in separate ROM, Microsoft Basic in ROM, 8 KB of static RAM, a cassette interface, and, most notably, a built-in keyboard soldered to the board.
 Ohio Scientific billed it as the first microcomputer integrated onto one single circuit board, owing to the soldered-on keyboard.
 The company introduced it alongside the Challenger 1P, essentially the same as the Superboard II but enclosed in a case and including a power supply.
-Optional for each were an 24 KB expansion RAM/Floppy Disk Drive Interface board, for supporting an external dual 5.25-inch floppy drive as well as a printer or modem.
+Optional for each were an 24 KB expansion RAM and floppy disk drive interface board, for supporting an external dual 5.25-inch floppy drive as well as a printer or modem.

 The entire Superboard II measures 12 by 14.5 in.
 Ohio Scientific were able to reduce the chip count by using cutting-edge LSI chips, which combined many support chips onto one integrated circuit.
 All components on the board—57 ICs, several passives, the keyboard components, and a fuse—were soldered by hand; the board is free of solder mask and board legends.
 A clone of the Superboard II was sold in the United Kingdom as the Compukit UK101.

 Bruce S. Chamberlain, writing in Kilobyte Microcomputing, praised the Superboard II's BASIC interpreter for its speed and called the system overall "less expensive than comparable systems" and "the best buy available for both beginner and expert. ...
 It is also easier and less expensive to expand than other computer systems".
 Byte's Christopher Morgan similarly called it "an excellent choice for the personal computer enthusiast on a budget".